bbornstein/aoc/2021/day01/README.md

 To run:

     $ ./aoc-2021-d01.py
-    1715 measurements are larger than the previous measurement.
+    Part 1: 1715 measurements are larger than the previous measurement.
-    1739 sums are larger than the previous sum.
+    Part 2: 1739 sums are larger than the previous sum.